Meet Our Leadership Team

 Nick Lilley - Chief Executive Officer

-Nick is a growth-minded executive with diverse leadership experience across sectors such as education, infrastructure, and community development.
-Nick has a strong track record leading strategic change, new ventures and partnerships to drive organizational performance.
-Since assuming the role of Executive Director in March 2021, Nick has led the transformation of HomeEd’s strategy and operations, positioning the organization to grow its portfolio of affordable housing in Edmonton.
+Nick is a growth-minded City-builder with diverse leadership experience across sectors such as real estate, education, infrastructure, and community development.
+Nick has a strong track record leading strategic change, implementing new approaches and partnerships to enhance organizational and community impact.
+Since joining HomeEd in 2021, Nick has led the transformation of HomeEd’s strategy and operations, positioning the organization to grow and strengthen its portfolio of affordable housing in Edmonton.

 Mark is a seasoned executive with over a decade of experience in the management of condominiums, rental properties, and affordable housing.
 Mark brings a passion for developing and leading teams to his role overseeing the leasing, maintenance, and renewal of HomeEd’s existing housing portfolio.
 In joining HomeEd in May 2021, Mark is returning home to Edmonton after an accomplished tenure as the Senior Vice President – Operations for Avenue Living in Calgary.

 Real estate development and infrastructure projects have taken Jonathan across western Canada and around the world.
 In 15 years working as a consulting engineer, senior development manager, and vice president for various firms, Jonathan has completed more than $150 million in real estate transactions, including more than $100 million in earned development revenue.
 In 2019, he was named one of Edmonton’s “Top 40 Under 40” by Avenue Magazine, and is a past board member of the Alberta Chapter of the Canada Green Building Council.

 HomeEd is a non-profit corporation governed by a board of directors appointed by our Shareholder.
 Our sole shareholder is the City of Edmonton as represented by the Mayor and Council as the City’s governing body.
 The current Board of Directors includes: